SurenVerma/pollinations-test/README.md

 # pollinations-test
 just a test for pollination
-//I am making a image app
+I am making a image app